rocketeers/docs/I-Getting-Started/Checking-the-server.md

 Now, if Rocketeer has improperly guessed the type of your application or some checks fail but you know everything works, you can switch how Rocketeer does its check.

-Internally, Rocketeer has what we call _strategies_: different ways to go about a certain tasks.
+Internally, Rocketeer has what we call _strategies_: different ways to go about a certain task.
 Let's see what strategies are available for the Check task:

 ```
 $ rocketeer strategies check